rondlite/reaction-docs/website/versioned_docs/version-2.9.1/installation-docker-development.md

 (If you are asked to run a command to create a network, then do so and retry.)

-This will start a MongoDB container, enable MongoDB oplog, and start a Reaction API container, with necessary links between them and environment variables for local development.
+This will start a MongoDB container, enable MongoDB oplog, and start a demand API container, with necessary links between them and environment variables for local development.
 The containers will start in the background.

-## Stop the Reaction API
+## Stop the demand API

 Stop all services and delete the containers: